16. The Tower

 Natal House(s):

-The Tower resonates with the First House of self-identity and the Eighth House of transformation and rebirth.
-The First House, representing the self, is where Mars asserts its will, challenging you to confront your ego and the facades you've built.
-The Eighth House, associated with death and rebirth, aligns with The Tower's theme of destruction leading to renewal.
-Together, these houses ask: Which parts of your identity are unstable, and what should you change that fan the flames for a new direction?
+The Tower relates to the First House of self-identity and the Eighth House of transformation.
+The First House focuses on the self, where Mars encourages you to face your ego and the masks you've created.
+The Eighth House, linked to death and rebirth, connects with The Tower’s idea of destruction leading to new beginnings.
+Which aspects of your identity are uncertain, and what should you alter to ignite a new path?

 Astrological Sign(s):